Jaakvi/hyte-server/readme/readme.md

 1. Delete entrry function not yet working from the page, will be fixed as soon as possible.

+2. Empty format function not yet workin from the page, will be fixed as soon as possible

 Please report any other odd behavior on the page, I will try to patch them as well as I can.

 <h3><b>Refrences:<b></h3>